 Rule Editor

 Rule editor page allows users to defining the rules of the type-2 fuzzy logic design.
 Rule editor is implemented by reusing the Matlab® commercial Fuzzy Logic Toolbox.
-An overview of rule editor page is in the figure 1 d..
+An overview of rule editor page is in the figure 1 d.

 As seen in the figure, input and output variables are available in the rule editor.
 Here, to add a new rule, desired input and output variables are chosen by clicking and then the new rule is added by clicking the add rule button.
 Then added new rule would be appear in the top.
 All desired rules added for the IT2-FLS design from the rule editor page.
-All added new rule information are written to the it2fis structure at the Matlab workspace automatically, and after the rule editor page closed, these information are hold by this structure.
+All added new rule information are written to the IT2-FIS structure at the Matlab workspace automatically, and after the rule editor page closed, these information are hold by this structure.

 Surface Viewer